 Connect with us

-Ten million people in Yemen do not get enough to eat; five million – about 22 percent of the population – are severely food insecure, nearly double the number in 2009.
-Conflict and displacement, an economic downturn, high food and fuel prices and drought have pushed more people into poverty and hunger.
-About 43 percent now live below the poverty line, compared with 35 percent in 2006.
-FAO is working to revitalize crop and livestock production in Yemen so that the poorest and most vulnerable – the displaced, women-headed households, children – have access to nutritious food and are better equipped to cope with shocks in the future.
+Yemen faces a protracted humanitarian crisis of enormous scale.
+Out of 25.2 million people, 10.5 million do not get enough to eat and nearly five million are severely food insecure – a twofold increase since 2009.
+Conflict and displacement, volatile food and commodity prices, a sharp drop in remittances and drought have pushed more people into poverty and hunger.
+Around half of the population now lives below the poverty line, compared with 35 percent in 2006.
+FAO is working to revitalize crop and livestock production in Yemen so that the poorest and most vulnerable – the displaced, women-headed households, children – have access to nutritious food and are better equipped to cope with future shocks.

 Boosting crop and livestock production

-FAO is working to boost food production through sharecropping, providing displaced and host community farmers with quality grain and vegetable seeds, fertilizers, tools and technical advice and inputs to improve water-harvesting and storage.
-Likewise, FAO is providing veterinary supplies, supplementary animal feed, shelter and training on animal health management to prevent further livestock losses.
+FAO is working to boost food production through sharecropping, providing displaced and host community farmers with quality grain and vegetable seeds, fertilizers, tools and technical advice to improve water-harvesting and storage.
+Likewise, FAO is restocking families’ animal populations and providing veterinary supplies, supplementary feed, shelter and training on animal health management to prevent future livestock losses.

-Yemen imports about 90 percent of its staple food, so when food prices spike, which they have in recent years, the country really feels it.
+Yemen imports about 90 percent of its staple food, so when food prices spike (as they have in recent years), the country really feels it.
 Poorer families often eat fewer meals, reduce their meat and fish intake or sell off assets – to the detriment of their nutrition and livelihoods.
-FAO is working to create new job opportunities for displaced and host community farmers – from beekeeping, to food processing and marketing, to community animal health work.
+FAO is providing inputs and training for alternative livelihoods and income-generating activities – from beekeeping, to food processing and marketing, to community animal health work – to increase the food security of at-risk groups, including IDPs.
 FAO is also helping women, who have fewer opportunities than men and less access to resources, to improve honey production.
 Having the means to earn a living will help pave the way for the displaced to return home.

 Pinpointing food and nutrition needs